mighty-gerbils/gerbil/doc/reference/std/debug.md

 (dump-thread! thread (port (current-error-port)))
 ```

-Dumpbs the state of a thread, including the size of its message queue
+Dumps the state of a thread, including the size of its message queue
 and stack trace.

 ### dump-thread-stack-trace!